Counterfeit Goods on Social Media: Takedowns, Litigation, and Other Alternatives for Combating the Sale of Fake Goods

 Recording of a 90-minute premium CLE video webinar with Q&A

 This CLE course will guide IP counsel on combating the sale of counterfeit goods on social media platforms.
-The panel will discuss conducting social media searches, submitting takedowns, platform immunities, safe harbors, and overcoming rejections.
-The panel will also address counter-notifications and alternatives to takedowns, including cease and desist letters and litigation.
+The panel will discuss best practices for building intellectual property rights and preparing for social media anti-counterfeiting programs, submitting takedowns, platform immunities, safe harbors, and overcoming rejections.
+The panel will also address counter-notifications and alternatives to takedowns, including cease and desist letters, fair use and First Amendment rights (under copyright, trademark and right of publicity laws) and litigation (both recent cases and tends).

 - Safe harbor, takedowns, and counter-notifications